rpglab/rpglab.github.io/resources/_posts/2023-01-25-BDNN-Training-Data.md

 paper: /papers/CunzhiZhao-NNBD-MDS/
 link:
 doi:
-description: "This resource page includes the dataset used to train a battery degradation neural network model, as well as the associated python code."
+description: "This is for our TPWRS paper: *Microgrid Optimal Energy Scheduling Considering Neural Network based Battery Degradation*.
+It includes the dataset used to train a battery degradation DNN model and the associated python code."
 ---